 Schizoaffective disorder is a complex condition in which you have symptoms of schizophrenia together with symptoms of bipolar disorder or depression.
 The experts at Pacific Neuropsychiatric Specialists have the experience needed to evaluate all of your symptoms and determine an accurate diagnosis.
 Then they customize your treatment based on how this confusing disorder affects you.
-To schedule an appointment, call one of the offices in Huntington Beach, Costa Mesa, Dana Point, or Orange, California today.
+To schedule an appointment, call one of the offices in Orange County, Huntington Beach, Costa Mesa, Dana Point, or Orange, California today.

 Schizoaffective disorder is a mental health condition in which you have schizophrenia and a mood disorder.
 There are two types of schizoaffective disorders:

 The symptoms of schizoaffective disorder typically begin in adolescence or young adulthood, where they make it hard to function in all areas of your life, whether you’re at home, work, school, or socializing.

 If you have schizoaffective disorder, you’ll have one or more symptoms from these categories:

 Bipolar mania symptoms:

 In some patients, the overall impact of their symptoms leads to the neglect of their personal care, including cleanliness and their appearance.